-Our top ten customers accounted for approximately 39%, 49% and 50% of our net revenues for the years 2016, 2015 and 2014, respectively.
-One customer, Applied Materials, Inc., accounted for approximately 14%, 18% and 19% of our net revenues for the years 2016, 2015 and 2014, respectively, and another customer, Lam Research Corporation, accounted for 11%, 13% and 13% of our net revenues for the years 2016, 2015 and 2014, respectively.
+Our top ten customers accounted for approximately 43%, 39% and 49% of our net revenues for the years 2017, 2016 and 2015, respectively.
+One customer, Applied Materials, Inc., accounted for approximately 13%, 14% and 18% of our net revenues for the years 2017, 2016 and 2015, respectively, and another customer, Lam Research Corporation, accounted for 12%, 11% and 13% of our net revenues for the years 2017, 2016 and 2015, respectively.
 In any one reporting period, a single customer or several customers may contribute even a larger percentage of our consolidated revenues.
 Although our acquisition of Newport has reduced our customer concentration somewhat, the loss of a major customer or any reduction in orders by these customers, including reductions due to market or competitive conditions, would likely have a material adverse effect on our business, financial condition and results of operations.
 None of our significant customers has entered into an agreement with us requiring it to purchase any minimum quantity of our products.
-The demand for our products from our semiconductor capital equipment customers depends on the cyclicality of our served markets, specifically semiconductor device manufacturer customers.
+Because our largest customers are semiconductor capital equipment manufacturers, we are particularly susceptible to the cyclicality of the semiconductor market.